zzxwill/oss/intl.en-US/Errors and Troubleshooting/Post Object.md

 -   How to specify a signature?

-    See `Post Object signature` for the signature calculation method.
+    See `PostObject signature` for the signature calculation method.
 The signature is carried by the form field  `Signature`.

 -   How to implement Post Object with STS Token of a temporary  user?

-    The usage of AccessKeyID and AccessKeySecret of a temporary user key is the same as that of a master user key and sub-user key.  `Token` is carried by the form field x-oss-security-token.
+    The usage of AccessKeyID and AccessKeySecret of a temporary user key is the same as that of a master user key and sub-user key.  `Token` is carried by the form field `x-oss-security-token`.
 The following shows an example:

     ```
     Content-Disposition: form-data; name="Signature"